ANIMAL LIBERATION POSSIBLE

 These questions are considered in Animal Farm 2, with meat eating reduced, the animals finding work in horticulture and coal mining — until they are affected by theories of climate change and fight to overthrow the pigs.
 This is an entertaining satire, revealing surprising animal ability at logic and science.

 Posted on July 16, 2021, in Animal Farm 2, global warming, Renewable energy and tagged agriculture, animal liberation, Climate change, domestic livestock, meat-eating, satire, totalitatrianism.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on ANIMAL LIBERATION POSSIBLE.